 I live in Durham with my wonderful wife, joyful son, and baby daughter.
 We enjoy reading and spending time in nature.

-My dissertation, "The Ethics of Politicization," gave an account of what it means to politicize and provided a moral evaluation of the phenomenon.
+My dissertation, "The Ethics of Politicization," won the department's outstanding dissertation award.
+I gave an account of what it means to politicize and provided a moral evaluation of the phenomenon.
 My committee included Francis Beckwith, David Corey, Robert Talisse, Anne Jeffrey, and Thomas Hibbs.